kenjennings/GECE-parts/README.md

 After enjoying the title for a couple seconds the title vertically fine scrolls up off the screen to disappear.
 After a couple seconds of blank screen the animation repeats.

 The characters are a custom font in Mode 6 text.
-Each character is built of two vertically stacked characters with the  image occuping the middle 12 scan lines (6 in the top character, 6 in the bottom).
+Each character is built of two, vertically-stacked characters with the  image occuping the middle 12 scan lines (6 in the top character, 6 in the bottom).
 Since the characters are displayed spaced apart they also use all 8 horizontal color clocks of pixel real-estate in the character image.

 Considering 12 visible scan lines with four independent raster bars that's potentially 48 visible colors in the title.